saikatLUA/MasterThesis/README.md

-# LaTeX template for TUM theses
+# LaTeX template for TUM thesis

 This is a LaTeX template created according to the guidelines for TUM informatics theses in SS 2013. **Always check the [current formatting guidelines][thesis-guidelines] before you hand in.** See [`build/main.pdf`][sample-pdf] for an example PDF created with this template.